 The Competitive Sectors Programme under IPA, technically called "the Regional Competitiveness Operational Programme (RCOP)", has been implemented in the first period covering 2007 - 2013.
 In this period, 480 million Euro fund has been entrusted to the management of our Ministry and including the Turkish Government contribution a total of 565 million Euro budget has been transferred to the relatively less developed 43 provinces of our country, in the framework of the priorities set for the manufacturing and tourism sectors.

 Via Regional Competitiveness Operational Programme (RCOP), various types of support were provided to the provinces with less than 75% national income when compared to the average in Turkey and to the sectors that are important in regional economy.
 In this period, the aim was to enhance competitiveness of enterprises and decrease economic disparities among regions.

-Selection and development processes of these projects, which provides different types of support in different regions of the country, were completed by 2013.
-Most of the projects have been completed.
+After the selection and development processes of these projects, which provides different types of support in different regions of the country, they were completed and the facilities started to operate.

 In the first period of the Competitive Sectors Programme, projects were supported in 8 different activities under 3 key priority areas.